JamesFBaba/cppmockos/README.md

 # cppmockos
-Mock operating system with which users can interact using commands.
+As part of a school project, a partner and I created a mock operating system using C++.
+Users can interact with the operating system using terminal commands.